This post was originally published in 2014. We updated it with current best practices, tools, a script and extras.

 Remember that webinars are a little less engaging than in-person presentations so you need to work extra hard to hold the attention of your attendees.
 Use bold images, simple headlines, and interesting photos to anchor your presentation.

 Your slide deck should not simply be the script you read from.
 It should represent and general outline of your presentation.
 The actual presentation should be more of a conversation with the audience.
 When I present a webinar (or an in-person presentation) I don't script out anything.
 I create my slides as anchor points to give structure to my presentation and I then teach the concepts in my own words.
 If you know your material (as you should), I believe this method leads to better presentations.

 Now comes the technology part.
-I recommend GoToWebinar as your platform.
+I recommend GoToWebinar or Zoom as your platform.
 If you want to use something else that's totally fine.
 We've used GoToWebinar for years, and it's very reliable.
 More recently, SpinWeb has switched all of our internal and client virtual meetings, as well as webcasts, to Zoom and we love it.

 You'll need to schedule your webinar about 30 days in advance to give you time to promote it.
 I tend to go with Wednesday's at noon Eastern time but you'll want to decide what day and time works best for your audience.
 Maybe you want to make your webinar a "lunch and learn" so you time it while people are sitting at their desks having a sandwich.
 Maybe your target market is families so you schedule your webinar for 8:30pm after kids are in bed, or even Sunday afternoons.

 When setting up your webinar, I recommend adding a co-organizer to the webinar to act as a host/moderator.
 More on this later.